akshaysrivastav/creamFi-flashloan/README.md

-bZx Liquidation
+CreamFi Helper
 =================

-This is a helper repository to liquidate unhealthy bZx loans.
+This is a helper repository to CreamFi.

-It contains a nodejs script to monitor unhealthy loans and initiate liquidation transactions along with some helper utilities.
+It contains a nodejs script to initiate transactions along with some helper utilities.

-The smart contract contains the on-chain logic for flash loans and liquidations.
+The smart contract contains the on-chain logic for flash loans.
 Please see the implementation at **_Liquidator.sol_**.
 All other contracts are helper for flash loans and are inherited by **_Liquidator.sol_**.